missystar/Went/Unmasked-Spies.md

 * All IMSI-Catcher vehicles I have seen so far had **detachable police lights**
 * Not sure if the antennas are also removable, but it certainly seems like so
-* Police is "lending" IMSI-Catchers to each other (IMSI-Catcher vehicles from **Leipzig (Germany)** have been seen during demonstrations in **Dresden (Germany)** and vice versa
+* Police is "lending" IMSI-Catchers to each other (IMSI-Catcher vehicles from **Leipzig (Germany)** have been seen at demonstrations in **Dresden (Germany)** and vice versa

 ---

 **License Plates**

 We know for a fact that every IMSI-Catcher has at least **10 (!) different license plates** and the license plate is likely changed every time the vehicle is moving to a new operating site.
-But for the pure fun of it, here are some real ones:
+But for the pure fun of it, here are some real ones (list will be expanded):

 * L 7136
 * L 7187